 Research is increasingly pointing to the big role that the gut plays in health and well-being.
 In addition to helping the GI tract, the good bacteria in the gut help keep you healthy by producing vitamins, improving the immune system, and getting rid of harmful microbes.

-Research is increasingly pointing to the big role that the gut plays in health and well-being.
+Research is increasingly pointing to the significant role that the gut plays in health and well-being.
 In addition to helping the GI tract, the good bacteria in the gut help keep you healthy by producing vitamins, improving the immune system, and getting rid of harmful microbes.
-In reality, more than 70% of the immune system is present in your gut.
+More than 70% of the immune system is in your gut.

 Many people can improve their gut health naturally by eating a proper diet.
 Below are the types of food that boast the most vital gut health advantages.
-The article also stresses on the intake of variety of food items in diet and with the need of remaining hydrated.
+The article also stresses the intake of various food items and the need to remain hydrated.

 High-Fiber Foods